puma202581/CAB_Project_03_Bike-share/readme.txt

 This feature creation was done in order to aid the prediction of my main KPIs: imbalance and turnover.

-I then used Machine Learning (Univariate and Multivariate) to identify the best model, feature combination, hyperparameter setting to predict both KPIs.
+I then used Machine Learning (Regression: Univariate, Polyvariate and Multivariate) to identify the best model, feature combination, hyperparameter setting to predict both KPIs.

 The summary of my findings can be found in the presentation file: CapitalBikeShare_presentation_PULSMarc_20250403.